elastic/golang-crossbuild/README.md

 There are several Makefiles in the profect across the different folders.
-The Makefile in the root folder is used to build the Docker images for the different architectures, it triggers the build of all dockerimages for all architectures and Devian versions supported.
+The Makefile in the root folder is used to build the Docker images for the different architectures, it triggers the build of all Docker images for all architectures and Debian versions supported.

 The file `go/Makefile.common` is the default Makefile used to build the Docker images for the different architectures.
 There is additional Makefile for each Debian version that is used to build the Docker images for that Debian version.